thegreenwebfoundation/developer-docs/src/docs/co2js/tutorials/customise-website-carbon-calculations.md

 ---
-title: "Advanced - Customise website carbon calculations"
+title: "Customise website carbon calculations"
 description: "In this tutorial, you will use CO2.js to adjust the variables that are used by website carbon calculations to produce a case specific output."
 eleventyNavigation:
   key: customise-website-carbon-calculations
-  title: "Advanced - Customise website carbon calculations"
+  title: "Customise website carbon calculations"
   # parent: overview
   sectionTitle: Tutorials
   order: 14